 Here’s a poll so you can choose your best choice:

-Have you formatted bookmarks and hyperlinks for your e-books?
+What are your thoughts on these choices?
+How would you address importing edited content for a new revision?
 Please share your thoughts and ideas in the comments section.
 I’d also love to connect with you over social media so check my Contact page for that information.
 See the News page for announcements and remember to sign-up to receive news and posts by email.
 I’ve added a new sign-up tab on my FaceBook page to simplify the process.
 New followers can download The Black Bag via free coupon today!
 Also, the cover of my book, The Bow of Destiny, was revealed recently so take a look.